vip001/framemonitor/README.md

 # Contribute

-If you would like to contribute code to BlockCanary you can do so through GitHub by forking the repository and sending a pull request.
+If you would like to contribute code to FrameMonitor you can do so through GitHub by forking the repository and sending a pull request.

 # License